Introduction: Indian Railway

 Railways is the most fascinating thing.
-Every child love the idea of traveling in train, and this feeling doesn’t expire with the age.
+Every child loves the idea of traveling in train, and this feeling doesn’t expire with age.
 Even for environmentalist railways is best alternative for road and air transport as it is highly energy efficient and it can be completely shifted to renewable energy.
 It is considered to play a significant role in reducing emissions from the transport sector.
 It is the last straw to reduce emissions from the transport sector.
 In furtherance of this potential, which is well recognised by the Indian railways, Indian railways has set a climate target in the country to achieve net zero carbon emission by the year 2030.
 It is considered to be the most ambitious target set in the country.
-Indian Railways is a big sector, the fourth largest system globally and if Indian railways achieves the set target, that would be really exhilarating and no need to mention that it would be really beneficial for the environment.
+Indian Railways is a big sector, the fourth largest system globally and if Indian Railways achieves the set target, that would be really exhilarating and no need to mention that it would be really beneficial for the environment.

-I believe every one love travelling in trains.
+I believe everyone love travelling in train.
 I personally do.
 The idea of trains fascinates me.
 Moreover, there are these memories made on the long journey that are simply just unforgettable.
-But when on-board, some things disgust the gut out of me.
+But when on board, some things disgust the gut out of me.
 That is, the noise, the stink of toilet, and definitely the waste around the stations and the tracks.
-Long-time overdue restoration of the railways is happening now, be it for the reason of modernising, privatising or the environmental issues which cannot be ignored now but it is happening after-all.
+Long-time overdue restoration of the railways is happening now, be it for the reason of modernising, privatising or the environmental issues which cannot be ignored now but it is happening after all.